justeat/JustTweak/README.md

 The `TweakManager` provides the option to cache the tweak values in order to improve performance.
 Caching is disabled by default but can be enabled via the `useCache` property.
 When enabled, there are two ways to reset the cache:

 - call the `resetCache` method on the  `TweakManager`
-- post a `TweakConfigurationDidChangeNotification` notification
+- post a `TweakProviderDidChangeNotification` notification

 ### Update a mutable tweak provider at runtime